-Disclosure under Regulation 34(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015
+9. Disclosure under Regulation 34(3) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 a) There are no transactions of loans and advances to subsidiaries/ associates/ firms/ joint ventures/ others in which Directors are interested other than as disclosed above.

-Loans and advances in the nature of loans to Associates/Joint ventures/others Outstanding Ba alance of Loan/ es as on Maximum Balance of Loan/ advances during the year Name of entity 31st March, 2021 31st March, 2020 31st March, 2021 31st March, 2020 Bengal Shristi Infrastructure Development Limited - 14.28 - 14.28
+Loans and advances in the nature of loans to Asso- ciates/Joint ventures/others D Asso- Outstanding Balance of Loan/ advances as on 31st March, 2021 2020 Maximum Balance of Loan/ advances during the year Name of entity 31st March, 2021 31st March, 2020 Bengal Shristi Infrastructure Development Limited - 14.28 - 14.28 b) There are no loans and advances in the nature of loans where there is no repayment schedule or repayment beyond seven years.

-Note:
+Note :